LissaRodrigues/Banking-transaction/README.md

 You may use any technologies to support the service.
 We do not expect you to use a persistent store (you can you in-memory object), but you can if you want.
 We should be able to bootstrap your project locally to test.

-## Expectations
-We are looking for attention in the following areas:
-1) Do you accept all requests supported by the schema, in the format described?

-2) Do your responses conform to the prescribed schema?

-3) Does the authorizations endpoint work as documented in the schema?

-4) Do you have unit and integrations test on the functionality?

-# Candidate README
 ## Bootstrap instructions
 To run this transaction service locally, follow these steps: